-The move into HFMA House also allowed the base IT systems to be overhauled and we are now in a position where almost all systems are cloud based and each member of staff is fully mobile and has an up-to-date laptop.
+The base IT systems are all up-to-date and we are now in a position where almost all systems are cloud based and each member of staff is fully mobile and has an up-to-date laptop.

 The Human Resources function has been very busy over the year.
-Moving into HFMA House has coincided with new working practices being put into place so that all staff are now able to work from home or from the office.
-This has been a great step forward and has allowed the positives from the pandemic being fully integrated into the teams way of working.
+The move into HFMA House allowed new working practices to be put into place so that all staff are now able to work from home or from the office.
+This has been a great step forward and has allowed the positives from the pandemic to be fully integrated into the way of working at the association.